Context Hub Runtime Environment (CHRE)

 When Android boots up, the ContextHubService invokes the getHubs() HAL function to determine if any context hubs are available on the device.
 This is a blocking, one-time call, so it must complete quickly to avoid delaying boot, and it must return an accurate result, as new context hubs can't be introduced afterward.

-Loading and unloading nanoapps
+Load and unload nanoapps

 A context hub can include a set of nanoapps that are included in the device image and are loaded when CHRE starts.
 These are known as preloaded nanoapps, and should be included in the first possible response to queryApps().